top 0

 Tram View Café

 Every 10 minutes or so, the Peak Tram passes just outside the Tram View Café’s windows.
 Some, looking to be even closer to the iconic Hong Kong transport, elect to sit in the outdoor terrace for an experience you can find nowhere else in town.
 Inside, the café provides simple Western mains, classic cha chaan teng snacks, and nostalgic Hong Kong desserts.
-Surrounded by its warm British furnishings and sipping on artisanal coffee and tea, the afternoon goes by in a blink.
+In the arms of warm furnishings and sipping on artisanal coffee and tea, the afternoon goes by in a blink.

 Tram View Café, G/F, 2 Tramway Path, Mid-Levels | (+852) 2323 6873